galasa-dev/helm/README.md

     helm install <release-name> /path/to/helm/charts/ecosystem
     ```

+    A successful deployment message similar to the message below should be displayed:

+    ```console
+    NAME: my-galasa-release
+    LAST DEPLOYED: Mon Mar  3 10:41:33 2025
+    NAMESPACE: default
+    STATUS: deployed
+    REVISION: 1
+    ```

+6. Wait for the deployed pods to enter the "Ready" state, which may take a few minutes.
+The pods can be monitored by running:

+    ```console
+    kubectl get pods
+    ```

+    This should eventually display output similar to the following when all of the deployed pods are in the "Ready" state:

+    ```console
+    NAME                                          READY   STATUS    RESTARTS   AGE
+    minikube-api-6d68b579df-g2cbj                 1/1     Running   0          2m
+    minikube-api-6d68b579df-swsq5                 1/1     Running   0          2m
+    minikube-dex-77bcc795b9-4zgfx                 1/1     Running   0          2m
+    minikube-engine-controller-5b69c6d7c9-99jk7   1/1     Running   0          2m
+    minikube-etcd-0                               1/1     Running   0          2m
+    minikube-metrics-6fbb5bc5cb-qhjz4             1/1     Running   0          2m
+    minikube-ras-0                                1/1     Running   0          2m
+    minikube-resource-monitor-c968986b9-mvgcg     1/1     Running   0          2m
+    minikube-webui-7f54c46f9d-cwbs5               1/1     Running   0          2m
+    ```

-6. Once the `helm install` command ends with a successful deployment message, run `minikube tunnel` and keep the terminal running this command open in order to access the deployed ingresses.
+7. Once the deployed pods are all in the "Ready" state, run `minikube tunnel` and keep the terminal running this command open in order to access the deployed ingresses.

-7. Follow the instructions in the [Verifying your Galasa Ecosystem Installation](#verifying-your-galasa-ecosystem-installation) section to test the deployed ecosystem using `helm test` and determine the bootstrap URL.
+8. Follow the instructions in the [Verifying your Galasa Ecosystem Installation](#verifying-your-galasa-ecosystem-installation) section to test the deployed ecosystem using `helm test` and determine the bootstrap URL.
+This may take a few minutes.
+You can monitor the status of the validation pod by running:

+    ```console
+    kubectl get pods
+    ```

+    The validation pod named `<release-name>-validate-xxx` should appear in the output, where `<release-name>` corresponds to the release name you provided when the Helm chart was installed and `xxx` corresponds to a random ID given to the pod:

+    ```console
+    NAME                                          READY   STATUS    RESTARTS   AGE
+    minikube-api-6d68b579df-bvkxl                 1/1     Running   0          7m41s
+    minikube-api-6d68b579df-pw5q7                 1/1     Running   0          7m41s
+    minikube-dex-77bcc795b9-lncj5                 1/1     Running   0          7m41s
+    minikube-engine-controller-5b69c6d7c9-4qnhc   1/1     Running   0          7m41s
+    minikube-etcd-0                               1/1     Running   0          7m41s
+    minikube-k8s-standard-engine-u6               1/1     Running   0          16s
+    minikube-metrics-6fbb5bc5cb-dgfsr             1/1     Running   0          7m41s
+    minikube-ras-0                                1/1     Running   0          7m41s
+    minikube-resource-monitor-c968986b9-xg9cx     1/1     Running   0          7m41s
+    minikube-validate-zwbh9                       1/1     Running   0          51s
+    minikube-webui-7f54c46f9d-v25lw               1/1     Running   0          7m41s
+    ```

+    When the validation pod is finished, the following success message should appear in the terminal running the `helm test` command:

+    ```console
+    NAME: minikube
+    LAST DEPLOYED: Mon Mar  3 11:37:34 2025
+    NAMESPACE: default
+    STATUS: deployed
+    REVISION: 1
+    TEST SUITE:     minikube-validate
+    Last Started:   Mon Mar  3 11:44:24 2025
+    Last Completed: Mon Mar  3 11:45:45 2025
+    Phase:          Succeeded
+    ```

+If the pods fail to enter the "Ready" state and you need to make adjustments to the `values.yaml` file, you can either:
+  - Modify your Helm values and upgrade your existing installation by running the following command, providing the path to the [`ecosystem`](./charts/ecosystem) directory in this repository (e.g. `~/helm/charts/ecosystem`):

+      ```console
+      helm upgrade <release-name> /path/to/helm/charts/ecosystem
+      ```

+  - Create a fresh installation of the Helm chart by uninstalling the existing installation using the instructions in the [Uninstalling the Galasa Ecosystem](#uninstalling-the-galasa-ecosystem) section, modifying your `values.yaml`, and re-installing the Helm chart as shown in step 5.

 ### Development
 To install the latest development version of the Galasa Ecosystem chart: